joanpc/xJoyMap/README.txt

 Implements the following modes:

-axis2dataref:         maps a joystick axis to a dataref button2dataref        incrementa:l increment / decrement a dataref pressing a joy button button2dataref        toggle: toggle between predefined values on button press
+axis2dataref:               maps a joystick axis to a dataref button2dataref incremental: increment / decrement a dataref pressing a joy button button2dataref toggle:      toggle between predefined values on button press
-buttonAlias:          creates Alias, combo and "shifted" commands Constant dataref:     Define constant values for datarefs on plane load (useful to set the fov for example)
+buttonAlias:                creates Alias, combo and "shifted" commands and allows to override X-Plane default commands.
+Constant dataref:           Define constant values for datarefs on plane load (useful to set the fov for example)

 It should be useful to: